jotamarco/jotamarco.github.io/_pages/about.md

 ![](/images/news64.png)

+- The paper *A worldwide overview on the information security posture of online public services* was accepted for The Hawaii International Conference on System Sciences (HICSS 57, 2024)

-- The paper *CRIBA: A Tool for Comprehensive Analysis of Cryptographic Ransomware’s I/O Behavior* was accepted for The 42nd International Symposium on Reliable Distributed Systems (SRDS 2023)
+- The paper *CRIBA: A Tool for Comprehensive Analysis of Cryptographic Ransomware’s I/O Behavior* was presented in The 42nd International Symposium on Reliable Distributed Systems (SRDS 2023)

 - The paper *Flexcomm Simulator: Exploring Energy Flexibility in Software Defined Networks with ns-3* was presented in The 2023 Workshop on ns-3 (WNS3)

-- The paper *AGE: Automatic Performance Evaluation of API Gateways* was presented in The 28th IEEE Symposium on Computers and Communications (ISCC)